Home » Guides » General » How to Join Wood With Or Without Expensive Tools

 Picking a Wood Joinery Method

-However, the key to picking the joinery method is understanding three important factors:
+However, the key to picking the joinery method is understanding three critical factors:

 1. Strength.
 Choosing the right way to connect your two pieces of wood will result in a joint that withstands the weight or tension.

 2. Visual appeal.
-When a joint will be visible woodworkers will either conceal the joint or use a method like thru mortise and tenons to highlight the connection.
+When a joint is visible, woodworkers will either conceal the joint or use a method like thru mortise and tenons to highlight the connection.

-In this guide we’ll use these three factors to help you pick how to join wood for your project.
+This guide uses these three factors to help you pick how to join wood for your project.

 How to Join Wood: Common Problems